linucks/ha_sensors/README.md

 ## Setup of Tapo Webcam
 * the addon is setup by the ansible script.
+* create a camera account on the camera with the Tapo app (Camera -> Device Settings -> Advanced Settings -> Camera Account).
 * add the webcam to the network using the Tapo app.
-* create a camera account on the camera with the Tapo app (Camera -> Device Settings -> Advanced Settings -> Camera Account)
 * If the above doesn't work: Devices and Services -> Add Integration -> Tapo: Cameras Control

 ## USB Webcam